Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 Using react hooks forgoes the need to use the connect function and embeds that logic within the components themselves.
 The trade-off is a reduction on the _Separation of Concerns_ spectrum and the need to be are of when to use React.memo.

-## Read the docs for more in-depth understand
+## Read the docs for more in-depth understanding

 This article provides a framework to compare the approaches through the theme of _nudging_.
 But to truly get an understanding of the details of the hooks API checkout the [official documentation](https://react-redux.js.org/api/hooks).